 Faculty from all fields of study are invited to apply, although the academic deans hope to appoint Faculty Co-Directors from different disciplines.

 Applicants are asked to submit a (1) cover letter, (2) current curriculum vitae, (3) personal statement about their philosophy on and prior experiences promoting equity, inclusion, and diversity, and (4) contact information for three references who can best address how the applicant meets one or more of the criteria in the “Knowledge, Skills, and Qualifications” section above.
 The cover letter should include information about how the candidate meets those criteria, how this position would be professionally fruitful, and some specific ideas for workshops or projects that the CTL could pursue.

 These materials, when taken as a whole, should demonstrate how the applicant meets or exceeds the criteria described above.

-Applications must be received by Dec 15, 2019 electronically to firstname.lastname@example.org.
-The academic deans, CTL Advisory Board, and CTL staff will review applications with a goal of announcing appointments by late-February 2020.
-Applicants may be invited to prepare and deliver a workshop for faculty on a topic of their choice early in the Spring 2020 semester.
+Applications must be received by March 5th, 2021 electronically to firstname.lastname@example.org.
+The academic deans, CTL Advisory Board, and CTL staff will review applications with a goal of announcing appointments by the end of the semester.
+We hope to contact finalists late in March.

 The CTL will endeavor to be as inclusive as possible in the selection of Faculty Co-Directors.
 Faculty of color are especially encouraged to apply.
 It is the intent that these CTL Faculty Co-Director positions will rotate among the seven Claremont Colleges over time and that the disciplinary foci of the Program Director and Faculty Co-Directors be broadly representative.
 The Claremont University Consortium will make any necessary accommodations to enable the participation of as many people as possible.